La débâcle des sentiments: Release and music video

 Although the song was sent to radio stations on 24 October 2007 and was available digitally since March 2008 (it entered the Belgian chart at No. 33 on 8 March 2008), the song was only released as a CD single on 19 January 2008, because it was scheduled as first single but was cancelled and replaced by "Le Manège.
 In the second edition of the album, two versions of the song appears : the duet version and a solo version by Stanislas.
 As sign of popularity, the song and the music video were included on the famous double compilation NRJ Music Awards 2009.

 A music video was shot in a retro decor.
 In it, both singers are participating in a fictitious show called Words & Words (based on the French real game television programme Des chiffres et des lettres) with the radio host Manu Payet portraying the presenter.

-Chart performances
+Chart performance

-In France, the single went straight to number two, on 24 January 2009, with 5,019 units sold, but was unable to dislodge Mikelangelo Loconte's single "Tatoue-moi" which was number-one then.
-However, the single dropped the weeks after and totalled six weeks in the top ten, 20 weeks in the top 50 and 24 weeks on the chart (top 100).
+In France, the single went straight to number two, on 24 January 2009, selling 5,019 units that week, being unable to dislodge Mikelangelo Loconte's single "Tatoue-moi" which was number-one then.
+The single dropped the following weeks and totalled six weeks in the top ten, 20 weeks in the top 50 and 24 weeks on the chart (top 100).
 In Belgium (Wallonia), the single remained in the top 40 for 18 weeks on the Ultratop 50, four of them in the top ten, with a peak at number three on 20 December 2008, thanks to the digital downloads.
-The single was briefly ranked for two weeks in the Swiss Singles Chart, peaking at number 68 on 14 December 2008.
+It briefly charted for two weeks in the Swiss Singles Chart, peaking at number 68 on 14 December 2008.